robfatland/quantum/azure/README.md

             * submit this program as a job to the **`"ionq.simulator"`** target
             * await the results: 35 seconds for example; printout is probabilities for two states
             * use **`cirq.vis`** to plot state histogram
-            * estimate the cost: 1 USD for the simulator
+            * estimate the cost: 1 USD for the simulator (but the simulator should be free)
                 * I replaced **`.simulator`** with **`.qpu`** and re-ran
                 * This time 10 minutes elapsed: No response
                 * Question: Can I close up shop and come back later to see what happened?
                 * Question: Is the qpu approach appreciably more expensive that 1 USD?

 Above was a first session.
-The **`qpu`** job would not complete; so I left.
+The **`qpu`** job would not complete; so I scrammed.
-Session two: Re-open the quantum workspace: *Notebooks* in the left sidebar: My notebooks folder: Ok.
+Session two: Re-open the quantum workspace: *Notebooks* in the left sidebar: My notebooks folder: Ok, persisted seven notebooks: grovers-search, hello-world-cirq-ionq, hello-worlds for qiski and qsharp; plus hidden-shift, noisy-deutsch-jozsa, and finally parallel-qrng.

-There are seven notebooks copied here: grovers-search, hello-world-cirq-ionq, hello-worlds for qiski and qsharp; plus hidden-shift, noisy-deutsch-jozsa, and finally parallel-qrng.
+However: Cell output is erased.

 The hello-world-cirq-ionq notebook has several runnable Python cells.
 The first one creates a **`service`** object